aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

 1. Enable all the available [EKS Anywhere Addons](https://github.com/aws-samples/eks-anywhere-addons), on each of the clusters, essentially testing their compatibility across all the potential architecture/version available today on AWS.

+To learn more about our EKS Addon validation checkout our [blog](https://aws.amazon.com/blogs/containers/conformitron-validate-third-party-software-with-amazon-eks-and-amazon-eks-anywhere/)

 ### GitOps confguration

 GitOps is a branch of DevOps that focuses on using Git code repositories to manage infrastructure and application code deployments.